Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/TTiSu3N.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Moving ahead in this example, here I created and configured the companies SLA's.
-SLA's will vary from company to company and are created to provide a timeframe of when the help desk admin expects the tickets to be resolved/closed.
-The way I configured the SLA's was by going back into the Admin Panel and clicking on the manage section.
-Once this section loaded I clicked on the SLA tab and selected "New SLA".
-Here I created 3 new SLA plans based on severity of the problem.
-The SLA's I created were SEV-A(1 hour, 24/7), SEV-B(4 hours, 24/7), and lastly SEV-C(8 hours, Business Hours).
+Moving ahead in this example, I created and configured the company SLAs.
+SLAs will vary from company to company and are designed to provide a timeframe of when the help desk admin expects the tickets to be resolved/closed.
+I configured the SLAs by returning the Admin Panel and clicking on the manage section.
+Once this section loaded, I clicked on the SLA tab and selected "New SLA."
+Here I created three new SLA plans based on the severity of the problem.
+The SLA's I created were SEV-A(1 hour, 24/7), SEV-B(4 hours, 24/7), and lastly, SEV-C(8 hours, Business Hours).
 </p>
 <br />